ekschultz777/TeeFinder/README.md

 open TeeFinder.xcodeproj
 Build and run the app on a simulator or physical iOS device.

+# Architecture
+This app employs an MVVM architecture where the model is given to a view model, which then handles buisness logic to provide to a view.

+# Code Quality
+Unit tests are provided for data structures and algorithms and crucial functions are documented.

 # Data Handling and API Limitations
-TeeFinder relies on a third-party API, __GolfCourseAPI__, to retrieve golf course data.
+This app relies on a third-party API, __GolfCourseAPI__, to retrieve golf course data.
 At present, the API does not support querying courses by geographic location or other filters.
-As a result, the application implements a workaround by loading the entire database of courses upon the first launch.
+As a result, the application implements a workaround by loading the database of courses upon the first launch.

 This approach allows the app to: